WebRTC-Thesis-Unina/RTC_Attacks/public/labs/4_rtp_bleed_injection_asterisk/README.md

 -```-r <port_number>``` represents the IP address of the VM running the Asterisk server;
 - ```-f audio.wav``` indicates the audio file injected into the conversation.

-In the vulnerable versions, if ```nat = yes```, the RTP proxies can automatically learn the attacker's IP and port and send the RTP legitimate traffic to him.
-After that, the attacker can send a malisous audio and degradeted the connection.

 ## Mitigations
 - Set ```nat = false``` to prevent the proxy from automatically learning information about attackers.
 - Use patched version of Asterisk.

 ## Credits
-This vulnerability was discovered by [Enable Security](https://www.enablesecurity.com/)
+This vulnerability was discovered by [Enable Security](https://www.enablesecurity.com/).